nabilabd/blog-site/_drafts/meuse_tutorial.md

 #proj4string(meuse) = "+proj=longlat +datum=WGS84"
 ```

-Along with the meuse dataset is one called meuse.grid.
+Along with the `meuse` dataset is one called `meuse.grid`.
 Later on in the
 interpolation, it's used as locations to predict concentrations for.
 At first,
 it's just a regular dataframe like meuse was: